exam-emmulator/exam-emmulator.github.io/bank/README.md

 ### Basic Format

-Each JSON file should follow this structure:
+Each JSON file should follow this structure.
+Two formats are supported:

+#### Format 1: Array-based (Legacy)
 ```json
 {
   "id": "unique-bank-id",